 for which a straightforward derivation leads to

 This expression can be significantly simplified in the weak-coupling limit.
-In a multiband system whose bands are not degenerate at generic wavevectors, the weak pairing gap is typically much smaller than the normal-state band gap.
-Hence, it is reasonable to separately take the pairing to be finite on one band and negligible on the others.
+In a multiband system whose bands are not degenerate at generic wavevectors, the weak pairing gap is typically much smaller than the normal-state band separation.
+Hence, it is reasonable to take the pairing to be separately finite on one of the bands and negligible on the other.
 In this approximation, only the last two lines of the above expression contribute.
-More concretely, one obtains
+Let's assume, for example, that only band-1 superconducts, then we obtain~\cite{supplementary}

-where $\theta(\epsilon_\bk)$ is the Heaviside step function, and we have used Eq.~\eqref{eq:BerryCurvature} and the relation $V^{ij}_{\mu\bk s} = (V^{ji}_{\mu\bk s})^\ast$, as well as the electron occupancy relation at zero temperature $\rho_{i\bk s} = |v_{i\bk s}|^2$.
-It is worth stressing that the Berry curvature $\mathcal{B}^1_{xy,\bk s}$ is a normal state quantity associated with the Bloch electrons, which has nothing to do with the Berry curvature of the Bogoliubov quasiparticles, a notion extensively used in the discussions of topological superconducting states.
+where $\rho_{i\bk s} = |v_{i\bk s}|^2$ is the spin occupancy at zero temperature.
+It is worth stressing that the spin Berry curvature $\mathcal{B}^1_{xy,\bk s}$ is a normal-state quantity associated with the Bloch electrons, which is completely different from the Berry curvature of Bogoliubov quasiparticles; the latter is a notion widely used in the context of topological superconducting states.

-Since the two pseudospin states feature opposite Berry curvature and since their occupancy differs because $|\Delta^{\ua\ua}_{i\bk}| \neq |\Delta^{\da\da}_{i\bk}|$, it is now clear how a charge Hall response may arise in our model.
+Since the two pseudospin states feature opposite Berry curvature and since their occupancy $\rho_{i\bk s}$ differs because $|\Delta^{\ua\ua}_{i\bk}| \neq |\Delta^{\da\da}_{i\bk}|$, from Eq.~\eqref{eq:rhoBerry} it is now clear how a charge Hall response may arise in our model.
 The frequency-dependent Hall conductivity $\sigma_H$ for our two-band model with a representative set of parameters is plotted in Fig.~\ref{fig:cond} (a).
-As explained in more detail in the Supplementary~\cite{supplementary}, the pairing is first constructed in the original orbital basis and then transformed into the band basis in which the kinetic part of the BdG Hamiltonian is diagonalized.
-A model with only intraband pairing is then obtained by purposely removing the interband pairing.
+As explained in detail in the Supplementary~\cite{supplementary}, the pairing is first constructed in the original orbital basis and then transformed into the band basis in which the kinetic part of the BdG Hamiltonian is diagonal.
+A model with only intraband pairing is then obtained by purposely removing the interband part.
 Numerical results both with and without interband pairing are presented in Fig.~\ref{fig:cond} (a).
-As one can see, with finite SOC, whether or not interband pairing is included or not does not qualitatively change the conclusion.
+As one can see, with finite SOC, whether interband pairing is included or not does not qualitatively change the conclusion.
 On the other hand, in the absence of SOC, $\sigma_H$ vanishes completely if the interband pairing is absent (not shown).